What is audio annotation?

 • It can be helpful to use a separate sheet of paper or an Excel spreadsheet to keep track of the different annotations you make for each file.
 This way, you can quickly refer back to specific notes later on.

-• If possible, try to listen to the audio files multiple times before annotating them.
-This will help you catch any important details that you may have missed the first time around.
+• If possible, try to listen to the audio files multiple times to catch any nuances or details you may have missed.
+For further insights on optimizing your speech commands dataset, consider exploring this informative guide.

 • Be as detailed as possible when making annotations.
 Include everything from the emotions being expressed by the speaker to the different sounds that are present in the background noise.